djangodeployment/django-deployment-book/index.rst

     can always become another user (e.g. with ``su``) without using a password, so we don't need one.

-**--disabled-login**
-    Even if we enable a password, or even if we try to use ssh public key authentication, the user won't be able to login.
-The root user will still be able to become this user, however.

 Your program files
 ------------------